AdobeDocs/experience-manager-65.it-IT/help/mobile/phonegap-add-analytics-to-apps.md

 ---
-title: Aggiungere Adobe Analytics all’applicazione mobile
+title: Aggiungere Adobe Analytics alla tua applicazione mobile
 seo-title: Add Adobe Analytics to your Mobile Application
-description: Segui questa pagina per scoprire come utilizzare Mobile App Analytics nelle app AEM integrando con Adobe Mobile Services.
+description: Segui questa pagina per scoprire come utilizzare l’analisi delle app mobili nelle app AEM tramite l’integrazione con Adobe Mobile Services.
 seo-description: Follow this page to learn about how you can use Mobile App Analytics in your AEM Apps by integrating with Adobe Mobile Services.
 uuid: d3ff6f9b-0467-4abe-9a59-b3495a6af0f8
 contentOwner: User